oap-project/gazelle_plugin/arrow-data-source/README.md

 spark.sql("ALTER TABLE part RECOVER PARTITIONS").show;
 spark.sql("ALTER TABLE supplier RECOVER PARTITIONS").show;
 ```
-By default, the "arrow" format means for reading with parquet files.
-Note this only creates metadata, those original files are not changed.
+By default, the "arrow" format indicates for reading parquet files with arrow data source.
+Note this step only creates the metadata, those original files are not changed.
 We also support other file formats(ORC, CSV).
 Here's one example on how to create metadata table for ORC files:
 ```
 spark.catalog.createTable("web_site", "arrow", Map("path" -> "hdfs:///root/tmp/TPCDS_ORC/web_site", "originalFormat" -> "orc"))
 ```